raycast/extensions/information/lifecycle/deeplinks.md

 # Deeplinks

-Deeplinks are Raycast-specific URLs you can use to launch any command, as long as it's installed an enabled in Raycast.
+Deeplinks are Raycast-specific URLs you can use to launch any command, as long as it's installed and enabled in Raycast.

 They adhere to the following format: